 The City legislative authority of the government of the City of Stonecrest, except as otherwise specifically provided in the charter, shall be vested in the City Council of which the Mayor is a voting member and possesses all the executive powers granted to the government under the constitution and laws of the State of Georgia and the City of Stonecrest charter.
-The City Manager maintains all of the administrative powers granted to the government under the constitution and laws of the City's charter.
+The City Manager maintains all of the administrative powers granted to the government under the constitution and laws the State of Georgia and the City's charter.